-• Providing information on a program's CPU usage using statistical program counter sampling with pcsamp experiments.
+• pcsamp experiments provide information on a program's CPU usage using statistical program counter sampling.

 Data is measured by periodically sampling the program counter of the target executable when it is executing in the CPU.
 The program counter shows the address of the currently executing instruction in the program.
 The data that is obtained from the samples is translated to a time that can be displayed at the function, source line, and machine instruction levels.
 The actual CPU time is calculated by multiplying the number of times a specific address is found in the PC by the amount of time between samples.
-(For a definition of CPU time, wall-clock time, and process virtual time, see the Glossary.)
+(For a definition of CPU time, wall-clock time, and process virtual time, see the glossary.)

-• Displaying information from a variety of hardware counters using statistical sampling with hwc experiments.
+• hwc experiments display information from a variety of hardware counters using statistical sampling.

 Hardware counter experiments are available on R10000 and R12000 systems that have built-in hardware counters.
 Data is measured by counting each time the specified hardware counter exceeds its maximum value, or overflows.
 You can specify the hardware counter and the overflow interval you want to use.
-(For more information on the hardware counter experiments, see Section 4.6, page 55.)
+(For more information on the hardware counter experiments, see "SpeedShop Hardware Counter Experiments", page 58.)

-• Displaying a program's CPU time (see the Glossary) by statistical call stack profiling with usertime.
+• usertime experiments display a program's CPU time (see the glossary) by statistical call-stack profiling.